usgs/hydra-web-service/README.md

     docker run -it -p 8000:8000 usgs/hydra-web-service:VERSION
     ```

-    stop container, and find ID using:
+    stop container, and find IMAGEID using:
     ```
     docker ps -a
     ```